Sanish73/OOP_RegLogin/README.md

 # OOP_RegLogin

-I was trying to create a small login and register page with OOP Concept ..i havent used any other language except OOP this is for beginner
+I was trying to create a small login and register page with OOP Concept ..i havent used any other language except PHP this is for beginner